Lyme Disease Balance Problems and Joint Instability

 Proprioception is the body’s internal positioning system.
 It allows you to know where your limbs are without looking at them.
 Every step relies on continuous feedback from sensory nerves in the joints, muscles, and tendons, which send information to the spinal cord and brain.

 When this system works properly, joint stability is automatic.
-You don’t think about where your foot lands or how your knee stabilizes — it just happens.
+You do not think about where your foot lands or how your knee stabilizes—it just happens.

 How Lyme Disease Disrupts Sensory Signaling